ianthekid/gotowp/readme.txt

-===GoToWebinar Registration===
+== GoToWP ==
-Contributors : Brandon Muth,Syed Nazrul Hassan
+Contributors: Brandon Muth,Syed Nazrul Hassan
-Tags         : GoToWebinar registration wordpress plugin Requires at least 3.2
+Tags: GoToWebinar, webinar registration, webinars, GoToMeeting wordpress plugin Requires at least 3.2
 Tested Up To  :3.4.2
 Stable tag: 0.1

-Webinar registration plugin for registering to webinars from gotowebinar.com from any Wordpress post or page.
+GoToWP is a Wordpress plugin that allows users to register for your GoToWebinar webinars from any Wordpress post or page.

-===Description===
+== Description ==

-This plugin is used to register for online webinar from gotowebinar.com.
-You can redirect to individual thank you pages for each webinar.
+Our plugin integrates with GoToWebinar's API to automatically register your customers for upcoming webinars and send them a confirmation email specifying the details (time, link, description, etc) of your webinar!
+You can even redirect to individual thank you pages for each webinar.

-===Usage===
+== Usage ==
 You may use a shortcode like this [register_free_webinar webid=7214273268860215552 pageid=14]